ghafarshahanalytics/About-Me/README.md

-# Hi! :wave: My name is Ghafar Shah | Sr. Data Analyst in Philly
+# Hi! :wave: My name is Ghafar!

 I really enjoy learning, discovering and extracting insights from data!
 I love coding in Python (Numpy / Pandas), using Tableau to create data visualizations, and blogging about my analytics projects and experiences.

 Experienced data analyst at Comcast with a strong passion in data visualization (Tableau), quantitative / qualitative analysis, and geospatial analysis (Python).
 Currently a member of the Philadelphia Tableau User Group (PhillyTUG) leadership committee.

 # EDUCATION

+• Currently pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University

 • Drexel University, Bachelor of Science | Management Information Systems

-• Currently pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University

 # ACHIEVEMENTS: